Nikshay-Jain/FacePhi/Readme.md

-# Facial Geometric Analysis Tool
+# FacePhi: Facial Geometry Analysis Tool

 A computational tool for analyzing facial proportions using mathematical ratios and geometric principles, with emphasis on classical proportion theories including the golden ratio (φ ≈ 1.618).

 ## Overview

 This tool extracts facial landmarks using MediaPipe Face Mesh and calculates various geometric relationships between facial features.
 It provides quantitative analysis of proportional relationships that have been studied in classical aesthetics and modern facial analysis research.
+The mediapipe facial landmarks fail in case of unusually assymetric faces, thereby yielding unreliable results that are unfit for comparative analysis.
+The user is requested to feed in **real, natural, camera-facing** facial images only.

-**Important Note**: This is a mathematical analysis tool for educational and research purposes.
+**Important Note**: This is a mathematical analysis tool for fun & educational purposes.
 Facial proportions are highly variable across populations and cultures, and mathematical ratios do not define beauty or attractiveness.

 ## Technical Implementation